GoraNetwork/doc/setting_up_network.rst

 To start over, rename or delete the produced config file ``~/.gora``.

-.. warning:: **At no time should you run Gora software as root**.
-If hacked, a
+.. warning:: **WARNING!
+At no time should you run Gora software as root**.
+If
-             program executed with root priveleges becomes a gateway to complete control of your system.
+             hacked, a program executed with root priveleges becomes a gateway to complete control of your system.
 This makes such software a high-priority target for hackers, which is neither in Gora's interest nor yours. **No support will be provided for such usage scenarios.**

              If you run into a permissions issue, **do NOT use sudo** to force your way through.
 For docker-related errors, make sure you